messi-man/about/README.md

 Life seemed easy, for a while.
 I was living a carefree life.
 Making good money, a lot of long-distance travelling, snowboarding, diving, and a lot of partying around the world.

 In 2010, I took part in my first Mindfulness course, learning to cope with some difficult emotions.
 I was a bit sceptical at first to be honest, but it was validated by science, so why not give it a try?
-My practice developed slow but steadily, the benefits weren’t spectacular initially, but noticeable enough to encourage me to start practising daily.****
+My practice developed slow but steadily, the benefits weren’t spectacular initially, but noticeable enough to encourage me to start practising daily.

+**Entering the darkness**

+In 2013 my father passed away unexpectedly.
+I was having dinner on a beach in a resort on Palawan (Phillipines) when I heard the new.
+The moment I heard the world around me turned dark.
+Weirdly enough the darkness stayed with me after the funeral and the grieving.
+I've been living in this darkness since.

 **The need for purpose**